rlvandaveer/Heliar-Web-Composition/README.md

 **MvcResolverConfiguration**: wires the CompositionScopedDependencyResolver as MVC's dependency resolver.

 **RequestScopedCompositionModule**: HttpModule that uses the CompositionScopeDisposer to tear down the current composition scope.

+##How do I use it?
+Depending on whether you are using MVC and/or WebAPI you will need to reference _Heliar.ComponentModel.Composition.Web_, _Heliar.ComponentModel.Composition.Web.Mvc_, and/or _Heliar.ComponentModel.Composition.Web.Http_ and wire up composition similar to the included MvcCompositionSample.